haiwera-silk-cd/magento-devdocs/guides/v2.0/pattern-library/displaying-data/tree/tree.md

 <h3 id="variation5">Action Menu</h3>
 Action icon is used for any action that will be perform to the items in the tree.
-This may include edit, delete, move up, move down, etc.
+This may include edit, delete, move up, move down, 等.

 The action icon is not required for the tree.
 It only appear as needed.